 About this butternut squash crostini

-To make these crostini, begin by toasting the bread slices.
+The base of this appetizer is simply toasted bread.
+The little slices of toasted bread are called crostini.
 You can find easy directions on how to make perfect crostini here.
-You can do this step ahead of time if you like.
+This step can be done a day ahead of time if you prefer.

 Toss the cubes with a little olive oil, fresh sage, salt, and pepper, and roast briefly in the oven.
 This won’t take long because the pieces are small and the oven is hot.
 The goal is to roast them until they are tender to the bite, not crunchy, not mushy.